laithsakka/Grafter/README.md

 ## Step-by-Step Instructions

-In our paper we demonstrated two use cases (AST traversals and Render trees), in this section we will walk through the process of regenerating the reported results for each of them.
+In our paper we demonstrated two use cases (AST traversals and Render trees).
+In this section we will walk through the process of regenerating the reported results for each of them.

-Note1: We **can not** access hardware counters from the virtual machine using virtual box, thus we can only **perform the fusion**, and show the **speedup** and the **reduction of node visits** on the VM.
+**Note**: We **can not** access hardware counters from the virtual machine using virtual box, thus we can only **perform the fusion**, and show the **speedup** and the **reduction of node visits** on the VM.